7 benefits for keeping a journal (+1 bonus)

 - Writing helps you understand what you are thinking, as Flannery O’Connor says.
 When you read back on what you wrote, you get a better understanding of your own thoughts

-- Writing improves your articulation skills because you practise writing regularly.
+- Writing improves your articulation skills because you practice writing regularly.
 It stimulates your creativity with words.

 - Writing helps you to be better in tune with your own feelings.
 You will learn to sense a certain restlessness.
 When you take time to sit down and write, you gain a sense of relief.